santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 | advanced.h 	| declarations for mod() and power()               	|
 | Makefile   	| recipes for building and compiling our program   	|

-## A note on header Files

-* Header guards
-	* header gaurds are an ABSOLUTE NECESSITY to avoid multiple inclusions of a single header file in a multi-file C project

-## Extern and static variables
-## Compiling a multi-file C project
-## Summary
-Writing a multi-file program in C requires a little more planning on behalf of the programmer than just a single main.c.
-But just a little effort up front can save a lot of time and headache when you refactor as you add functionality.

-To recap, I like to have a lot of files with a few short functions in them.
-I like to expose a small subset of the functions in those files via header files.
-I like to keep my constants in header files, both numeric and string constants.
-I love Makefiles and use them instead of Bash scripts to automate all sorts of things.
-I like my main() function to handle command-line argument parsing and act as a scaffold for the primary functionality of the program.

-## Simple illustrative example of a multi-file C project

 ```Makefile